 What We Do

-• Voter Education: Information on elections, how to vote early or by mail, and issue-focused guides like our Black Votes Matter mailers
+• Voter Education: Information on elections, how to vote early or by mail, and issue-focused guides like our Black Votes Matter mailers.

 • Year-Round Commitment: Local elections build lifetime voters.
-Data shows that Kansans who start voting in odd-year local elections are far more likely to become consistent voters in all elections
+Data shows that Kansans who start voting in odd-year local elections are far more likely to become consistent voters in all elections.

 John Lewis